BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Dol Amroth for Gondor!** `PASSIVE`

-Other friendly Dol Amroth models treat Prince Imrahil as a banner with a range of 6".
+Other friendly Dol Amroth models treat Prince Imrahil as a [banner][Banner] with a range of 6".

 </div>

 ---
 <div class="unitCard" markdown>

 ### BOROMIR, CAPTAIN OF THE WHITE TOWER [160 POINTS]